 Thrissur is possibly best known for its annual elephant festival called the Thrissur Pooram.
 As one of the biggest festivals in Kerala, it is often called the Pooram of all Poorams or the meetings of all meetings.
 Devotees and spectators from all parts of the state make a beeline to the Thrissur Pooram festival to enjoy the colorful celebration and decorated elephants.

 The elephant festival in Thrissur draws to a close in the evening and early morning amid a mind-blowing fireworks display.
-In keeping with the competitive spirit, both the Paramekkavu and Thiruvambadi, try to make their fireworks bigger and more colorful than the other.
-There is no match for the visual splendor of the Thrissur Pooram with its assembly of caparisoned elephants, pyrotechnic displays, fascinating and ensemble of percussion instruments and enthusiastic crowds.
+In keeping with the competitive spirit, both Paramekkavu and Thiruvambadi, try to make their fireworks bigger and more colorful than the other.
+There is no match for the visual splendor of the Thrissur Pooram with its assembly of caparisoned elephants, pyrotechnic displays, a fascinating ensemble of percussion instruments and enthusiastic crowds.